 “We are excited to partner with Acuo, the industry leading provider of VNA solutions,” said Don Faistl, MetroTech VP of Life Sciences and Healthcare.
 “This partnership allows us to add to our solution portfolio and to offer our customers a powerful product for simplifying complex processes in the healthcare industry that include data migration, consolidation of disparate data silos and conformance with current and future standards for data sharing.
 Acuo’s Universal Clinical Platform will help our healthcare and life sciences customers achieve a lower total cost of ownership in enterprise image management.”

-“In addition to the Acuo vendor neutral archive and data management middleware application, MetroTech will offer assessments, integration and migration services and can also combine the software with server and storage hardware in an effort to provide a comprehensive turnkey solution to our healthcare and life sciences customers” said Faistl.
+“In addition to the Acuo vendor neutral archive and data management middleware application, MetroTech will offer assessments, integration and migration services and can also combine the software with server and storage hardware in an effort to provide a comprehensive turnkey solution to our healthcare and life sciences customers,” said Faistl.

 “Acuo Technologies is pleased to add MetroTech as a qualified partner,” said Barry Gutwillig, senior director of business development for Acuo.
 “MetroTech brings strong experience, skills and customer satisfaction coupled with a full range of IT Solutions that will be instrumental in developing and supporting our VNA solution.
 It’s rewarding to work with a partner that has such in-depth consultative abilities and understanding of the power our platform brings.
 We expect MetroTech to be very successful helping health systems control costs while preparing them for demanding image viewing requirements.”